Valley storage level

-WaterNSW is undertaking a range of drought relief projects, and drought relief project planning, to secure water supplies to affected communities currently under Stage 4 critical drought conditions.
-These projects prioritise water supply to meet critical human water needs in the Macquarie Valley.
+WaterNSW is undertaking a range of drought relief projects, and drought relief project planning, to secure water supplies to affected communities currently under Stage 3 critical drought conditions.
+These projects prioritise water supply to meet critical human needs in the Macquarie Valley.

 WaterNSW with delivery partners EMM Consulting and GHD, will explore viable groundwater sources and pipeline options to extend water supply for critical human needs for Nyngan and Cobar.
 Investigations will be undertaken in Bogan Shire and Warren Shire to determine groundwater source suitability and yield capacity including options to pipe water to Nyngan, with supply to Cobar through the existing pipeline infrastructure.

 Macquarie Valley Drought Relief Strategy

 WaterNSW with delivery partner GHD, are working with local councils and DPIE to investigate immediate drought response options and long term asset solutions.
 These solutions will improve efficient delivery of water for critical human needs downstream and upstream of the Burrendong Dam during low dam water levels.
 Surface and groundwater options are being investigated along with optimising wastewater reuse, stormwater harvesting and other bulk water saving options.

 Draft strategy will be completed in August 2020 and submitted to NSW Government.

 Burrendong Deep Water Access

 Recent inflows to Burrendong Dam has meant pumping to access the deep storage at the dam will not be required until mid 2021 at the earliest.
 To date, we have completed the upgrade of the power supply to the dam and constructed the temporary floating pumping stations which will be placed in the reservoir when the dam reaches critical supply levels.